ramokz/phantom-camera-docs/docs/core-nodes/phantom-camera-3d.md

 Enable a corresponding layer for a [PhantomCameraNoiseEmitter3D noise_emitter_layer](/noise/phantom-camera-noise-emitter-3d#noise_emitter_layer) to make this `PhantomCamera3D` be affected by it.

+Enabling multiple corresponding layers on the same `PhantomCamera3D` causes no additional effect.

+**Note:** The layer value uses a bitmask.

 ::: tip Tip
 A helper function also exists called `set_noise_emitter_layer_value()`, where you can supply a specific layer number and then enable / disable it (see setter example below).
 Use this if you prefer not supply bitmask values.
 :::